 Nguyen Van Cuong

 Nguyen Van Cuong (b.
-1972, Vietnam) graduated from the Vietnam University of Fine Arts in 1996, and is considered one of Vietnam’s most respected contemporary artists.
-Growing up and making art during the transitional period in which Vietnam transformed itself from a subsided system to a socialist led market economy, much of Cuong’s practice critically and satirically reflects and comments on the country’s social and political changes.
-One of the common threads running through his practice is the idea of a degrading society full of “cultural pollutions.”
-His works are often bristling with aggressive symbols of the new capitalist and consumerist Vietnam – such as Benjamin Franklin’s head on the 100US$ bill, karaoke machines, computers, prostitutes etc.
+1972, Vietnam) graduated from the Vietnam University of Fine Arts in 1996 and is regarded as one of Vietnam’s most diverse and respected contemporary artists.
+Growing up and making art during the transitional period in which Vietnam shifted from a subsidized system to a socialist-led market economy, much of Cuong’s practice critically and satirically reflects on the country’s rapid social and political changes.
+A recurring thread in his work is the notion of a society in decline, rife with “cultural pollutions.”

 Studio Visit with Nguyen Van Cuong